-These Guidelines apply to vertically mixed-use buildings that include residential use as one of the uses.
+These Design Guidelines apply to vertically mixeduse buildings that include residential use as one of the uses.
 The primary design issue related to mixeduse projects is the need to successfully balance the requirements of residential uses, such as the need for privacy and security, with the needs of commercial uses for access, visibility, parking, loading, and possibly extended hours of operation.
-These guidelines are specific to vertical mixed-use buildings are in addition to the other Guidelines listed in this chapter.
+These guidelines are specific to vertical mixed-use buildings and are in addition to the other Guidelines listed in this chapter.

-- Mixed-use buildings shall be sited and oriented so that the primary commercial building entry is located along the public sidewalk. - Mixed-use buildings shall have independent and clearly demarcated entries for the different uses. - Ground floor heights in mixed-use buildings shall be a minimum of fifteen (15) feet.
-The required ground floor height is the clear height measured from first floor to the bottom of the plate of the second floor. - Primary commercial/non-residential entries shall be accessed directly from the primary street's sidewalks.
-Secondary and service entries for the commercial/non-residential and residential entrances may be accessed from secondary streets or interior courtyard or parking lots.
+- Mixed-use buildings shall be sited and oriented so that the primary commercial building entry is located along a sidewalk. - Secondary and service entries for the commercial/non-residential and residential entrances may be accessed from secondary streets or interior courtyard or parking lots. - Mixed-use buildings shall have independent and clearly demarcated entries for the different uses. - Ground floor heights in mixed-use buildings shall be a minimum of twelve (12) feet.
+The required ground floor height is the clear height measured from first floor to the bottom of the plate of the second floor.

-- Active ground floor uses such as storefronts and lobbies shall front the public sidewalk. - Parking shall be located to the rear of the site in a parking lot, within the building, or in a separate structure. - Open space for the residents shall be provided separate from any open space that also serves non-residents. - Open space for the residents may be located on the ground or above ground on a podium or on as a roof top. - Open space designated for non-residential uses may be used by residents.
+- Active ground floor uses such as storefronts, lobbies, community facilities, and recreation rooms shall be located on the ground floor along the building frontage on which the primary commercial entry is located. - Parking shall be located to the rear of the site. - Open space for the residents shall be provided separate from any open space that also serves non-residents. - Open space for the residents may be located on the ground level, on a podium or on a roof top. - Open space designated for non-residential uses may be used by residents. - A minimum of fifty percent of the residential units overlooking the street on which the nonresidential uses front on to shall have balconies along that façade